 |1st - 2nd||3rd - 4th|

 |9th - 10th||11th - 12th|

 |Grades||5 – 8|

 First, students see a connection between learning research skills typically taught in language arts classes to using the information they find in social studies classes.
 Secondly, the typical social studies textbooks do not go into depth about Greek gods, so the students are increasing their understanding of the topic.
-Additionally, students are learning new technology skills through the use of Microsoft Photo Story.
+Additionally, students are learning new technology skills through the use of an online tool.
 Students are motivated to show what they have discovered in the research process, and this free software provides a platform for that to happen.